Applying a new speaker cloth

 On the Philips 470U I

-bough a custom fabric made by
+bought a custom fabric by

 Corrien Maas,